plombardi89/datawire-demo/README.md

 Demonstrates how an existing topology can be safely modified by adding a new service that implements a new feature.

-## Demo 2: Integration Bug!

-Demonstrates how an existing topology can be safely modified.
-An existing system with several systems is extended with a broken service.
-The MDK circuit breaker component kicks-in and stops the bleeding.

 1. Open demo2 directory and launch the base topology using microcosm.

    `./setup-election.sh`